 Segerstrom Center for the Arts

 Segerstrom Center for the Arts is committed to supporting artistic excellence, offering unsurpassed experiences and to engaging the entire community in new and exciting ways through the unique power of live performance and a diverse array of inspiring arts-based education and community engagement programs.
-The Center presents a broad range of programming for audiences of all ages, including international ballet and dance, national tours of top Broadway shows, jazz and cabaret, classical music performed by renowned chamber orchestras and ensembles, family-friendly programming, free performances open to the public and many other special events.
+The Center presents a broad range of programming for audiences of all ages, including international ballet and dance, national tours of top Broadway shows, jazz and cabaret, contemporary artists, classical music performed by renowned chamber orchestras and ensembles, family-friendly programming and year-round, free events open to the public on the Julianne and George Argyros Plaza.

 Fire Bird by Richard Lippold